scalawithcats/scala-with-cats/src/pages/codata/scala.md

 This gives us the Scala representation we started with.

 This is only half the story for codata.
 We also need to actually implement the interface we've just defined.
-Here there are two approaches we can use:
+There are two approaches we can use:

-1. We can use a `final` subclass in the case where we want to name the implementation; or
+1. a `final` subclass, in the case where we want to name the implementation; or
-2. We can use an anonymous subclass.
+2. an anonymous subclass.

-Using either means we cannot use implementation inheritance, which is difficult to reason about.
+Neither `final` nor anonymous subclasses can be further extended, meaning we cannot create deep inheritance hierarchies.
+This in turn avoids the difficulties that come from reasoning about deep hierarchies.
 Using a `class` rather than a `case class` means we don't expose implementation details like constructor arguments.

-An example is in order.
+Some examples are in order.
 Here's a simple example of `Set`, which uses a `List` to hold the elements in the set.

 ```scala mdoc:silent
 final class ListSet[A](elements: List[A]) extends Set[A] {